Indigenous Education Scholarship (IES)

 - receiving a Government tested low income benefit or having a Centrelink Health Care Card

-- be enrolled full-time in a bachelor degree program at RMIT in the standard semester 1 and 2 in 2018
+- be enrolled full-time in a bachelor degree program at RMIT in the standard semester 1 and 2

 - be registered with the Ngarara Willim Centre for Aboriginal and Torres Strait Islander Peoples and provide proof of your Aboriginal or Torres Strait Islander descent by the application close date